 Tom Tolleson, Jr. is a certified financial planner with more than 30 years of experience in the financial services industry.
 He also holds various securities and insurance licenses and is widely known in the Atlanta professional community for his integrity, expert knowledge and dedication to putting his clients’ interests above his own.
 Tom has consistently received the Five-Star Wealth Manager award by Atlanta Magazine every year since 2014.
 Tom serves on the board of CS Lewis Institute Atlanta, whose mission is to develop wholehearted disciples of Jesus Christ.
 He has earned degrees in law, theology and history from Emory University, Regent College and the University of Virginia, respectively.

 Luder’s service to higher education has been rich and varied, and his years of ministry have been marked by an effort to bring mutual understanding and cooperation within the worldwide evangelical community.
-He wrote the books, The Spiritual Quest: Pursuing Christian Maturity and Divided We Fall: Overcoming a History of Christian Disunity.
+He wrote The Spiritual Quest: Pursuing Christian Maturity and Divided We Fall: Overcoming a History of Christian Disunity.

 U.S. Advisory Board